 As acute nurse practitioners mostly work in emergency conditions, they are well-trained to use high-tech pieces of equipment.

 They can also work as team leaders and case managers.
 They need to be qualified enough to deal with emergencies and assist physicians in an emergency room.

 These nurse practitioners are specialized to provide medical care to critically ill babies.
 They are qualified to work in intensive care units or NICU.

-They work in a very intense environment to treat a critical condition in babies.
+They work in a very intense environment to treat critical conditions in babies.

 They mostly work with a team to offer the required support in intensive care units.

 Neonatal nurse practitioners work in highly-equipped settings.
 They work in hospitals, community-based situations, clinics, and neonatal intensive care units.